stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

 German, for example, is very happy to start a word with *k* and *n*, as in *Knoblauch*, the German word for garlic.
 English has words that are spelled with *kn* at the start, like *knight*, but the *k* is never pronounced.
 In terms of pronunciation, *knight* and *night* are the same word, and a native speaker of English would never pronounce *knight* with a *k* at the beginning.
-Phonotactics is one of the most basic aspects of natural language.
+Phonotactics is one of the most basic aspects of **natural language**.
 By natural language I mean languages like English, Chinese, Tongan, Inuktitut, various dialects of Italian, or the specific language that you grew up with.
-This is in contrast to formal languages, which includes languages designed by humans (e.g. Esperanto, Klingon, Quenya), programming languages like Python or Brainfuck (yes, seriously), or the strands of DNA in your body (yes, we can describe that mathematically as a particular kind of language).
+This is in contrast to **formal languages**, which includes languages designed by humans (e.g. Esperanto, Klingon, Quenya), programming languages like Python or Brainfuck (yes, seriously), or the strands of DNA in your body (yes, we can describe that mathematically as a particular kind of language).
 Linguists seek to gain a deeper understanding of the laws, principles, and regularities of natural languages, and this includes the laws of natural language phonotactics.
 Linguists want to do this at both the language-specific level and across languages, and this yields very different questions even if we consider just phonotactics: